 On the back of the tour, the guide led us to a tasting room where we sampled 5 whiskies and a new spirit from the distillery.
 This was one of the most thorough and informative tastings that I’ve had in the various ones that I’ve done.
 I liked the inclusion of the new spirit so that we could understand the liquor that enters the casks, and exactly what the maturation process does to that alcohol.
 It’s nothing short of magical.

 I visited Aberlour in 2014 with 4 friends.
-During the same trip, we saw 4 other Distilleries (Dewars, Dalwhinnie, Glenfiddich, and Macallan) – and we were all in agreement that Aberlour was our favourite tour and tasting.
+During the same trip, we saw 4 other Distilleries (Dewars, Dalwhinnie, Glenfiddich, and Macallan) – and we were all in agreement that Aberlour was our favorite tour and tasting on that trip.

 Tour: | ![]() |